nachomartinr/WinClearTypeToggle/README.md

 # WinClearTypeToggle
-Smaill utility in C# to toggle font smoothing (Cleartype)
+Small utility in C# to toggle font smoothing (Cleartype)